pyOpenSci/handbook/community/events/sprints.md

   `@all-contributors add @githubusername for <contribution types>`

-If they have opened an issue only, or reviewed an open pr use:
+If they have opened an issue only, or reviewed an open pull request use:

   `@all-contributors add @githubusername for review`